raajthakur1/Thakur-Raaj-Portfolio/docs/courses/senior_engineering/daily_log.md

     - Hailo Tappas core post-processing libraries (computer vision libraries that handle post-processing tasks such as decoding bounding boxes, converting raw data into masks, and mapping points onto human body parts)
     - `rpicam-apps` Hailo post-processing software demo stages (Pi OS's camera stack allowing for video recording, image capturing, live feeds, etc.)

+### 10.06.2025
+### 10.07.2025

+printed base plate v1 and front top plate, installed raspberry pi:
+- holes too big for camera not gripping screws
+- stands too weak to support camera properly
+- npu chip slightly pressing on camera --> heating up connector as well as forcing the plate to bend very slightly
+- redesigned in cad to strengthen camera plate and recess pi mounts by 0.25 mm to get rid of flexing issue

+### 10.08.2025

+found .hef file for scrfd for hailo 8, created new json in pi os for post processing, moved hef file to /usr/bin/rpi-camera-assets folder and made json point to new path rather than hailo 8l file.

+printed new base plate, camera is more secure and no longer any flexing issues

+may add ribs to reduce overall flexing/lack of structural rigidity, but will wait to use petg since it will flex less in petg w/ 67% gyroid infill

+### 10.09.2025

+did some refining in Onshape to finish up the back top part (added standoffs to sit flush with base plate) as well as searched for models to use.

+### 10.10.2025

+printed back top part

+stress tested new models to test overheating/throttling/melting the chassis (it got hot, but not hot enough to cause damage) by running model the whole class (45 minutes) and periodically checking to see if it was still at 30fps or if it was dropping frames. it didn't drop frames and was able to run continuously mostly thanks to the active cooler turning on its fan and blowing out the hot air.
+And, when the drone is flying, the pi is at the very front and will get a lot of cool fresh air to cool it down, so even in the worst case scenario, it doesn't throttle.

+insert video here

+### 10.11.2025

 ## November